What is Distance Education (DE) at GCC?

 - Online classes in which students complete their coursework via the internet (though some online classes require that students travel to campus for a class orientation and/or exams).

 - Hybrid classes in which some class hours each week are completed by students via the internet while others take place in a classroom setting.

-- Web-enhanced classes meet in the classroom setting during all class hours but make use of the internet for communication, out-of-class assignments, and learning resources.
+- Web-enhanced classes are traditional courses but use of internet to enhance communication, out-of-class assignments, and learning resources.

 What technology is used at GCC?

-GCC’s Distance Education utilizes Moodle as a Learning Management System (LMS).
-Moodle and other technologies are used in learning exercises every week to ensure regular and effective contact between instructor and student.
+GCC’s Distance Education uses Moodle as a Learning Management System (LMS).
+Moodle and other technologies are used in learning exercises every week to ensure effective and regular authentic contact between instructor and student.

 How to Unhide Your Moodle Course so That Your Students Can See it!